Waziup/learning-center-content/content/en/courses/7.AIDataScience/2.MachineLearning/_index.md

 ## Algorithms that are instance-based

 Instance-based learning, also called memory-based learning, is a learning algorithm, which instead of performing a generalization, compares an input with instances seen during training.
+The learning algorithm makes predictions or decisions based on specific instances or examples from the training data.
+Instead of explicitly learning a general rule or model, instance-based learning relies on memorizing the entire training dataset.
 This means the complexity to solve the problem will grow with the learned data, which was used during training.

 Here are some examples of algorithms that are instance-based:

-- k-Nearest Neighbor (kNN)
+- K-Nearest Neighbor (kNN)
-- kernel machines
+- Kernel machines
 - Self-Organizing Map (SOM)
 - Radial basis function network (RBF)
 - Locally Weighted Learning (LWL)